 To promote the involvement of disabled pupils in school life Long Term Review targets and deliver findings to governing body To provide resources necessary such as wheelchair access, software for visually impaired, alternative communication strategies.
 Evaluate accessibility plan.
 Modify/adapt accordingly SENDCO/Head teacher Headteacher/AGB Ongoing Variety of planned activities that reflect the needs of pupils Accessibility shared and understood by AGB.
 Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
-This includes: Corridor width Disabled parking bays To ensure all children can access all areas of the school.
+This includes: Corridor width Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchair-accessible height Door entry system To ensure all children can access all areas of the school.
 Evaluate and work with outside agencies to adapt the school environment as and when needed.
 Headteacher SENDCO Buildings supervisor Outside agencies (e.g. occupational therapy).
 Ongoing Appropriate changes are made to the school environment if and when needed.
-Disabled foilets and changing facilities Library shelves at wheelchair-accessible height Door entry system

-Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to ensure information is accessible.
-This includes: Internal signage Large print resources Pictorial or symbolic representations (PECS) Visual timetables.
-To have a range of communication methods to meet children's differing needs.
-Ensure children have the ability to communicate using resources they are familiar with and at their level.
+Improve the delivery of information to pupils with a disability Ensure children have the ability to communicate using resources they are familiar with and at their level.
 SENDCO Class teachers Outside agencies (e.g. speech and language).
 Ongoing Children will be able to communicate in a way that is best for them.
-Their provision will be tailored to them. -- -- -- -- --------- --
+Their provision will be tailored to them. --- -- --- --- --------- --